n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 >
 > However, there are a small number of codepoints that depict groups
 > of human beings in a standalone codepoint and can be modified with a
-> single modifer.
+> single modifier.
 They are summarized in the table at the [feature
 > interaction in sequences](#feature-interaction-in-sequences)
 > section.
 >